-Another stamp shows adult and babe elephant attacked by a tiger from a cave painting
+Another stamp shows an adult and baby elephant attacked by a tiger from a cave painting

 at Sfissifa Station.

-The following text is from official information brochure
+The following text is from official information brochure.

-Site of Ain Al Hanesh -
+Site of Ain Al Hanesh - Setif

-Archeologists have discovered lithic tools and animal bones on the site of Ain Al Hanesh,
+Archeologists have discovered lithic tools and animal bones at the site of Ain Al Hanesh,

 dating from 2.4 million years ago.